ishumei/sdk-doc/设备指纹/faq/android_en.md

 ### 4 Phone Popup to Get "Location" Permission or Show Location Icon in Notification Bar

 In some Android systems, initializing the smsdk device fingerprint will cause a popup (or show a location icon in the notification bar) prompting for location permission.
-The reason is that some ROMs have modified the authorization popup mechanism, and as long as the `WifiManager.getConnectionInfo` method is called, the system will automatically popup (or show the location icon).
+The reason is that some ROMs as long as the `WifiManager.getConnectionInfo` method is called, the system will automatically popup (or show the location icon).
 You can avoid calling the `WifiManager.getConnectionInfo` method by blocking the ssid, bssid, wifiip fields.